lsf37/rfcs/src/proposed/0200-domain-schedules.md

-At a conceptual level, we propose to mostly keep the current domain scheduler implementation as it is: a compile-time sized array of entries consisting of duration and domain.
+At a conceptual level, we propose to mostly keep the current domain scheduler implementation as it is: a compile-time sized array of entries consisting of domain and duration.
 Instead of representing a single schedule as before, we propose to use the array now for representing multiple schedules.
 The new components are:

-- entries with duration 0 are end markers for a domain schedule
+- entries with the value `(0, 0)` are end markers for a domain schedule
 - there is a new kernel global that contains the start index for the current domain schedule